thakkaryash94/gatsby-github-personal-website/README.md

 ### GitHub Personal Access Token

 We need GitHub personal access toke to fetch data and generate content for our website using graphql api.
+Create personal token for this app.
+Learn more [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 * permissions
   - repo